fspc/BikeBikeBike/README.md

 ### After successful installation

-There isn't much to do until the first conference is created, but you will need an adminstrator to make that happen.
+There isn't much to do until the first conference is created because you will need an adminstrator to make that happen.

 First create a user for yourself at /user .
 If you properly setup SMTP via docker, you will receive a confirmation email, which allows you to setup a session on your respective browser.